 A spike is a level of achievement on a parameter or attribute that indicates that you are really better at it than most of the other people in the fray.

 A few examples of what spikes are:

 Academic Spike — Someone who has above 90% in X, XII and Graduation will be considered to have a huge spike in academics.
-The key is the 90 in graduation since most aspirants (at least in this part of the world) tend to have a 90s in X and XII, it is the 90 in your graduation that will put you in the outlier category.
+The key is the 90 in graduation since most aspirants (at least in this part of the world) tend to have 90s in X and XII, it is the 90 in your graduation that will put you in the outlier category.

 Sports Spike — Those who have participated in individual or team sports or games at a district, state and national level will be viewed as having a spike since most aspirants will have played but not professionally.
 A student I met recently told me that the moment he put forward his national-level badminton at the under-13 level in front of the NMIMS panel the interview changed (he made it despite with a merit rank in the 300s the fact that he had just cleared the cut-off with a score of 209.
-Even running the marathon or cycling if done seriously with achievements to speak about can be major spike.
+Even running the marathon or cycling if done seriously with achievements to speak about can be a major spike.

-How does you profile impact your MBA aspirations?
+Does your profile impact your MBA aspirations?